 About The Falak Sufi Scholarship

-The Falak Scholarship at New York University is a prestigious award that a student in a degree program in Business or Finance can receive in order to assist in tuition and living expenses.
+The Falak Scholarship at New York University is a prestigious award that a student in a degree program in Business or Finance can receive in order to assist with tuition and living expenses.
 This scholarship is only available to Muslim students, and there are a varying number of awards each year from many dollars.
 The scholarship was established by a Muslim businesswoman in the United States in order to honor her father’s legacy and promote peace and understanding.
 The Scholarship is awarded to Muslim students who plan to pursue a degree in Business or Finance.
 These students must have a GPA and be active members of the Muslim community.

 The Sufi Scholarship is a new scholarship being offered at New York University.
 Through this scholarship, students will have the opportunity to study with some of the best scholars in the world.
 The Scholarship is the latest scholarship that has been announced by New York University.
 This scholarship, which is named after its benefactor, will provide international students with the opportunity to participate in the university’s most prestigious master’s programs for free for up to four years.
 The program will be given to talented students from outside of the United States who are seeking to earn their Master of Arts degree in any of the university’s graduate schools.

 NYU’s Falak Scholarship was established in the past to provide tuition-free education to sub-continent children.
 Founded by the late American philanthropist, ATA Falak Sufi, the Foundation gives deserving girls in the sub-continent the opportunity for quality education.
-NYU partners with the Foundation to provide free tuition, access to university-sponsored academic, social, and cultural programs to girls at NYU’s Sufi Center in the sub-continent.
+NYU partners with the Foundation to provide free tuition, and access to university-sponsored academic, social, and cultural programs to girls at NYU’s Sufi Center in the sub-continent.